Using data from the StockBrokers.com 2017 Broker Review which tested 16 different online brokers

 over six months, we can compare Charles Schwab vs E*TRADE to determine which broker is best.
 Let's dive in.

-Overall, Charles Schwab boasts 4.50 stars versus E*TRADE's 4.00 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over E*TRADE's 4.00 stars.